ssmythe/learn_spanish/README.md

 #### Third Pass: Sentence analysis.

-- **Translation**: "The donkey doesn’t know what to decide: whether to eat or drink.
+- **Translation**: "The donkey doesn't know what to decide: whether to eat or drink.
 In this horrible hesitation, death surprises him."
 - **Grammar**: Note the use of "**si**" (if/whether) and "**le sorprende**" (surprises him).

 ---